NotTimTam/LightP/README.md

-# process
+# Lightweight Processor
-A word processor for the web.
+Is a lightweight word processor for the web.

 To do:
 - Finish adding document editing features.